Chaos-Camp/Mission-Statement/README.md

 Once a pull request is submitted, our team will review it.
 We appreciate constructive feedback and collaboration, so don't hesitate to discuss or iterate upon your submissions.

-### Recognition:

-Contributors are the backbone of our community.
-As a token of our gratitude, we highlight significant contributors on our [Contributors' Wall](#link-to-contributors-wall).

 Join us, as we embrace the chaos and turn it into order, one challenge at a time.